 This all added up to hundreds of dollars each year – money I paid to maintain a big bank that I rarely set foot in.
 Money that I could have used to pay off debt or to save toward a vacation.

 If you want to start off on the right foot after graduation, then fees should be a deal breaker when it comes to choosing a bank account.
 To avoid unnecessary spending. look for an online bank account like Chime that doesn’t believe in unnecessary fees.
-In fact, if you attempt to make a transaction that is greater than the amount in your Spending Account balance, Chime will actually decline the transaction and immediately send you a push notification through the app to let you know why it was declined.
+In fact, if you attempt to make a transaction that is greater than the amount in your Checking Account balance, Chime will actually decline the transaction and immediately send you a push notification through the app to let you know why it was declined.
 You will always have a real-time update on your finances at your fingertips.

 Automate Your Savings

 One of the best ways you can win at adulting is to automate your life starting with your savings.
 Chime makes it easy for you do this in two ways.
 The first is to help save as soon as you get paid.
-If you open a Chime bank account and select Automatic Savings, Chime will automatically transfer a percentage of every paycheck directly into your savings account.
+If you open a Chime Checking account and select Automatic Savings, Chime will automatically transfer a percentage of every paycheck directly into your savings account¹.

 How’s that for a bank account that has your best interests in mind?